ioccc-src/winner/2001/bellard/README.md

 ```

 [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) partially fixed this
-but he notes that this will not work without some possibly serious debugging.
-As
+but he notes that this will not work without (according to the author) i386
+linux or else some skill in resolving the portability issues.
+As it is it
-it is it segfaults.
-He fixed an earlier segfault so that at least the file can
+segfaults in 64-bit linux (and as expected macOS).
+He fixed an earlier segfault
+so that at least the file can be opened (but perhaps that will be wrong in i386
-be opened and he also changed some of the macro uses to what they expanded to
+linux?) and he also changed some of the macro used to what they evaluate to but
-but mostly he kept it the same.
-He also fixed
+mostly he kept it the same.
+He also fixed [bellard.otccex.c](bellard.otccex.c)
-[bellard.otccex.c](bellard.otccex.c) so it does not
-segfault and seemingly works okay (it did not work at all).
-The author stated
+so it does not segfault and seemingly works okay (it did not work at all) but
+still this appears to not work in 64-bit linux.
+See below portability notes.
+Thank you Cody for your assistance!

+### Portability notes:

+With a tip from [Yusuke Endoh](/winners.html#Yusuke_Endoh) we rediscovered the
+author's [web page for this program](https://bellard.org/otcc/) where it is
+stated that this will only work in i386 linux.
+The author also stated in the
-that they used [gcc
+remarks in this document that they used that they used [gcc
 2.95.2](https://ftp.gnu.org/gnu/gcc/gcc-2.95.2/gcc-everything-2.95.2.tar.gz) but
 we don't know if that's relevant or not.

+Yusuke offered a modification which is not needed with gcc but with some
+versions of `clang` it is.
+With `gcc` we can get away with `-rdynamic -fno-pie
+-Wl,-z,execstack` which solves the problem of execution in memory but any
+compiler that does not support this would not work.
+Thus we use the modification
-Thank you Cody for your assistance!
-Can
+by Yusuke.
+Thank you Yusuke!
-you fix the entry?
-We welcome your help!
-If you can please look at
-[bugs.md](/bugs.md) for more information.
-Thank you!

 ## Try: